-This sympathetically restored barn dating back to 1780 creates the perfect back drop for any celebration or special occasion whatever the time of year.
+This sympathetically restored barn dating back to 1780 creates the perfect back drop for exploring Shropshire whatever the time of year.

 Set within the rolling Shropshire countryside between Cleehill and Cleobury Mortimer surrounded by unspoilt views and farmland with waymarked walks and bridleways right on your door step.
 This area is just perfect for enthusiastic walkers and cyclists.
 Just a short distance from Ludlow, a thriving market town, busy throughout the year with festivals celebrating good food, arts, crafts, theatre and walking, the showcase for this being the Ludlow Food and Drink Festival held every September.
 Well served by the National Trust with The Weir Gardens, Croft Castle and Berrington Hall to name but a few.
 Visit some of the traditional villages within the Black and White trail, Pembridge, Lyonshall and Leominster famed for its variety of antique and curiosity shops.

 The barn is surrounded by sympathetically landscaped grounds with an area that’s perfect for picnics and ball games.
 There is an indoor swimming pool that enjoys sliding doors just perfect in the summer months, and for the more competitive side why not spend some time in the games room, situated under the swimming pool, where you can enjoy a full-size slate pool table and darts.
 The games room and pool area have the benefit of underfloor heating.
+The indoor swimming pool has a separate toilet, shower and wine cooler.
 There is ample off-road parking and bicycle storage.

 Dogs fees are charged per dog at £20.00 for up to 7 nights, £40.00 for up to 14 nights and an additional £20.00 for every week or part week thereafter.